RoukaVici/LibRoukaVici/README.md

 # How to use
 ## C++
 Link to the dynamic library and use the header `RoukaVici.hh`.
+You have to create the RoukaVici object, whose destruction *you* are responsible for.
 From there, you can call all of the `RoukaVici` class' methods contained in the header:
 ```cpp
 #include "RoukaVici.hh"
 #include <unistd.h>